gocloudarchitects/lfcc/exercises/00-linux-basics.md

     root@lab-vm:/opt# chmod ug+rwx,o-rwx,g+s,o+t finance
     ```

+### Package Management

+1. Explore the dpkg utility.  dpkg can be thought of as the manual tool for the apt package management suite.
+Reviewing the help and man page can give you a better idea of how Ubuntu's package management works.

+2. Look in the `/etc` folder and use `dpkg -S` to find packages that own files.
+Note that it is a string search:
+   - Try `dpkg -S /etc/shadow` vs `dpkg -S shadow`
+   - Try `dpkg -S /etc`
+   - Try `dpkg -S /boot`

+3. Use `dpkg -L` to get a list of files installed by a package.
+Run `apt list --installed` and select some packages to review.

+4. If you're interested in how packages are built, review the [Ubuntu Packaging Guide](https://packaging.ubuntu.com/html/)

+5. Red Hat uses another package format and build system.
+If interested, review their RHEL8 guide on [Packaging and Distributing Software](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/packaging_and_distributing_software/index)

 ### Linux File Hierarchy

 1. Review the contents of some packages using `dpkg -L <package>` and consider why certain files were placed where.